A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Introduction

-We now quote two examples, which led us to guess the solution of the problem presented in this article. \begin{itemize} \item An example of a cyclic, analytic $2-$isometry $T$ such that $T^*T-I$ is of rank two and whose Cauchy dual is subnormal has been constructed in \cite [Example 7.2] {cgr2022} by choosing a measure on the unit circle supported at $\{1,-1\}$. \item An example of a cyclic, analytic $2-$isometry $T$ such that $T^*T-I$ is of rank two and whose Cauchy dual is not subnormal has been constructed in \cite{mkvms2025} by choosing a measure on the unit circle supported at $\{1,i\}$. \end{itemize}

-In view of the examples cited above, the question \ref{q2} can be narrowed down to the following problem: \begin{problem} Classify all finitely supported positive Borel measures on the unit circle for which the Cauchy dual $M_z^{\prime}$ of the multiplication operator $M_z$ on the Dirichlet type space $D(\mu)$ is subnormal and $M_z^*M_z-I$ is of rank two. \end{problem} The present article is devoted to the solution of the above problem.
-The main theorem proved in this paper is as follows. \begin{theorem} Let $\zeta_1, \zeta_2$ be two distinct points on the unit circle.
-Let $\mu$ be a positive Borel measure of the form $\mu= \delta_{\zeta_1}+\delta_{\zeta_2}.$ Then the Cauchy dual of $M_z$ on $D(\mu)$ is subnormal if and only if the points $\zeta_1$ and $\zeta_2$ are antipodal. \end{theorem} The proof of the main theorem is presented in section \ref{sec3}.
-Note that in view of \cite[Proposition 7.1]{cgr2022}, it is sufficient to prove the theorem in the case where the measure $\mu$ is supported on $\{1, \xi\} $ for any point $\xi $ on the unit circle.
-In the process, we shall obtain the reproducing kernel for the space $D(\mu)$ where $\mu$ is supported on $\{1,\xi\}$.
+In view of the examples cited above, the Question \ref{q2} can be narrowed down to the following question: \begin{question} Classify all finitely supported positive Borel measures on the unit circle for which the Cauchy dual $M_z^{\prime}$ of the multiplication operator $M_z$ on the Dirichlet-type space $D(\mu)$ is subnormal and $M_z^*M_z-I$ is of rank two. \end{question} The present article is devoted to a partial solution of the above question.
+The main theorem proved in this paper is as follows. \begin{theorem}[Main Theorem] Let $\zeta_1, \zeta_2$ be two distinct points on the unit circle.
+Let $\mu$ be a positive Borel measure of the form $\mu= \delta_{\zeta_1}+\delta_{\zeta_2}$ defined on the unit circle $\mathbb{T}$.
+If $\zeta_1, \zeta_2$ are non-antipodal points, then the Cauchy dual of $M_z$ on $D(\mu)$ is not subnormal. \end{theorem} The proof of the main theorem is presented in section \ref{sec3}.
+Note that in view of \cite[Proposition 7.1]{cgr2022}, it is sufficient to prove the theorem in the case where the measure $\mu$ is supported on $\{1, \xi\} $ for any point $\xi~(\xi\neq -1) $ on the unit circle.
+In the process, we shall obtain the reproducing kernel for the space $D(\mu)$ where $\mu$ is supported on $\{1,\xi\}$. \\ Theorem \ref{main} coupled with \cite [Theorem 2.4] {cgr2022} yields the following characterization in this case. \begin{theorem} Let $\zeta_1, \zeta_2$ be two distinct points on the unit circle.
+Let $\mu$ be a positive Borel measure of the form $\mu= \delta_{\zeta_1}+\delta_{\zeta_2}$ defined on the unit circle $\mathbb{T}$.
+Then the Cauchy dual of $M_z$ on $D(\mu)$ is subnormal if and only if the points $\zeta_1$ and $\zeta_2$ are antipodal. \end{theorem}